joinpursuit/Pursuit-Core-iOS/README.md

 # Access Code 3.2: Mobile Development with iOS

-Whooops, sorry I didn't update this on time today (Wednesday).

-Thursday's lesson is on [Dictionaries](/lessons/dictionaries).
-Remember to do the reading.
+Today's lesson is on [Dictionaries](/lessons/dictionaries).

+This afternoon Liz will lead you in Industry Readiness stuff.

+This evening is your Meetup.

-Friday we'll review and have an assessment and a short day (!)
+And tomorrow (Friday), we'll review and have an assessment and a short day (!).
+We're aware of the tightness of this schedule and are preparing the assessment with it in mind.

 ## Schedule